Ready to say goodbye to debt for good? Learn More

 Payday loans can trap you in a vicious circle of borrowing against future income to pay bills today.
 The cost of these loans adds up quickly because of high interest rates.
 If you don’t pay them off per the terms of the loan, payday loan debt can also land you in court for unpaid debts.
 If you’ve got a debt challenge tied to payday lenders, filing for bankruptcy may provide you with the debt relief you need.

-Payday loans are unsecured loans that usually have high interest rates.
-“Unsecured” means they are not attached to collateral, unlike car loans and home mortgages which are secured by a lien against the property.
-Payday loans are usually short-term loans that are due within 2-4 weeks when you get your next paycheck or on a scheduled date you’ll receive income from another source, such as Social Security.
-Payment may be made in writing a post-dated check or giving the payday lender authorization to electronically debit payment directly from your bank account.
+Payday loans are usually short-term loans that are due within 2-4 weeks of when you get your next paycheck or on a scheduled date you’ll receive income from another source, such as Social Security.

 People often struggle to pay back payday loans because of their high interest rates and other fees.
 Payday lending can often trap people living paycheck to paycheck in a cycle of continually taking out payday loans to make ends meet today.
 Because these short-term loans are so expensive, this becomes a costly way to live — especially if you’re already strapped for cash before your next paycheck.